cjohansen/courier/README.md

 goes beyond the HTTP spec - "oh this API throws a 500 on every fifth request on Sundays, just give it another try".

-Courier offers caching and retry mechanics, inter-request dependencies ("get the OAuth token from cache, or fetch it from this API before hitting this endpoint"), and deferred parameterization - all of which can be tuned to a priori information about individual endpoints.
+Courier offers:

+- Caching
+- Retries
+- Inter-request dependencies

+With Courier, you can request some data with an OAuth token that is either found in the cache, or retrieved with a separate request.
+All without having to manually possibly failing requests.

+Courier's caching and retry mechanisms does not expect all the HTTP endpoints in the world to be perfectly spec-compliant, and allows you to tune them to a priori information about the APIs you're working with.

 ## Hello, Courier